julgus/habit-tracker/README.md

 ```

 ### 5. Delete a Habit
-To delete a habit, send a DELETE request to /api/habits/{id}.
+User should be able to delete a habit by sending a DELETE request to /api/habits/{id}.

 **Request:**
 ```bash